Jumbo loan financed home with in ground pool.

 Loan Requirements

 For a VA jumbo loan, it’s possible to get a loan without a down payment, but only with a median FICO® Score of 640 or higher for a loan up to $1.5 million.
-With a median score of 680 or better, you can get a mortgage up to $2 million with a 10% down payment.
+With a median score of 680 or better, you can get a mortgage up to $2.5 million.

 The DTI needed to qualify for a VA jumbo loan can vary based on a number of factors such as loan type, credit score and the amount of residual income you have.